-If you'd like to grow and scale your meat business, then this online meat business training program is designed for you!
+If you'd like to grow and scale your direct-to-consumer meat business, then this online meat business training program is designed for you!
+Over 1,000 people have now taken the Western Meat School, which is a testament to its content, accessibility, and timeliness.

-Whether you're a livestock producer, direct meat producer, or meat processor, the business of meat selling has reached a new level of frustration.
+Whether you're a livestock producer, meat processor, distributor, or retailer the business of selling niche meats has reached a new level of frustration and opportunity.
+Competition is fierce, you have to differentiate yourself and your brand.

-This online training program created by the Western Meat School can help you sidestep the common frustrations and help you stand out and thrive.
+This online training program created by the Niche Meat Processor Assistance Network of OSU, along with project partners, can help you sidestep the common frustrations and help you stand out and thrive.

-Over the course of fourteen modules, you will learn proven techniques to:
+Over the course of eight weeks, you will learn proven techniques to:

 Avoid the common (and pricey) pitfalls and common mistakes by having direct access to the experts.